cauapedrosa/cauapedrosa/README.md

 Currently working on TecBusca, a job and internship platform based on webscraping and AI classifiers, with the intent to facilitate the jobhunting process for FATEC alumni.
 ### Check it out 👉 <https://tecbusca.herokuapp.com/> 👈

+Wanna see the code for the scrapers and classifiers?
+You'll find it at <https://github.com/cauapedrosa/TG>

+#

 <!--
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...